Oluccaro/Oluccaro/README.md

 Eagerly looking to dive into the tech world 🌐

-Studying front-end development (html, css, javascript (react, redux, D3.js)) at my freetime📝
+* Full Stack web Development (PHP, JavaScript, Html, Css...)

+* Database (database modeling, MySQL ...)

-Currently learning relational database (postgreSQL), Java, linux and bash 🐧
+* Currently learning relational database (postgreSQL), Java 🐧

 Already give a try to c++, pascal and python 👨‍💻 (and hope to continue studying)